 After receiving the land, TJS began constructing its first phase of a permanent campus, which included a gated wall and six-classroom building for grades first through third.
 In January 2018, The Joseph School student body — then composed of 90 students, 33 Haitian staff and two U.S. staff members — moved to the new campus.

-In August 2018, The Joseph School launched The Build The Future Campaign [link to http://thejosephschool.org/build-the-future/] to continue the work and vision of adding 30 students each year, taking them through Philo (equivalent to a standard HS diploma) while also developing servant leaders for Haiti’s future.
+In August 2018, The Joseph School launched The Build The Future Campaign to continue the work and vision of adding 30 students each year, taking them through Philo (equivalent to a standard HS diploma) while also developing servant leaders for Haiti’s future.

-The Joseph School is planning to access new students in June 2019, bringing the total student body to 150 students (grades first through fifth) in September 2019.
+The Joseph School is planning to access new students in June 2020, bringing the total student body to 180 students (grades first through sixth) in September 2020.